| January 31, 2001—Alan Greenspan, heretofore an aloof and

 endorsing a tax cut, if not the reckless tax cuts GB2 is

+determined to enact.
 The change obviously came a few weeks ago, when he emerged

 from a meeting with George Bush with the blissful dazed look